Thomas Ravelli: Club career

-Ravelli was born in Västervik, but grew up in Vimmerby where he lived his first five years of life.
+Ravelli was born in Vimmerby where he lived his first five years of life.
+After a shorter stint in Åtvidaberg the family settled in Växjö.
 At the club level he played for Östers IF and IFK Göteborg, winning three Allsvenskan championships during his ten-year tenure with the former team before signing for the latter in 1989, at the age of 29.

 With Göteborg, Ravelli conquered a further six leagues and his only Swedish Cup.
-In 1998, already 39, he joined the Tampa Bay Mutiny of Major League Soccer, closing out his career the following year with his first club; in total, he played in nearly 600 official matches as a professional.
+In 1998, already 39, he joined the Tampa Bay Mutiny of Major League Soccer, closing out his career the following year with his first club; in total, he played in nearly 500 official matches as a professional.

 International career

 Ravelli's international career spanned almost two decades, starting in 1981.
 He played in the 1990 FIFA World Cup, UEFA Euro 1992, and the 1994 World Cup, with Sweden finishing third in the latter tournament, and appeared in a total of 143 games.
 The 1994 World Cup semi-final against Brazil was Ravelli's 116th game for Sweden, overtaking Björn Nordqvist's appearances record.

 He is well known for saving two penalties during the shootout against Romania in 1994 World Cup's quarter-final clash, including one in the "sudden death" by Miodrag Belodedici (5–4 win).
-This feat led to him finishing second in the year's race for Goalkeeper of the Year, and he was also named by France Football as the seventh best player in Europe.
+This feat led to him finishing second in the year's race for Goalkeeper of the Year, behind Belgian Michel Preud'Homme, and he was also named by France Football as the seventh best player in Europe.